kalekundert/wellmap/docs/file_format.rst

   # Indicate how many rows there are.
   [row.'A,B,C,D']

+.. _irow:

 [irow.A]
 ========
-Similar to `[row.A]`, but "interleaved" with the row above or below it.
+Similar to `row`, but "interleaved" with the row above or below it.
 This layout is sometimes used for experiments that may be sensitive to neighbor effects or slight gradients across the plate.